leventelippenszky/INGV-Volcanic-Eruption-Prediction/README.md

 `oof_and_sub/`
 * out-of-fold (OOF) and test predictions of the 1st level models used as meta-features in the 2nd level stacking
+* 1: LightGBM, 2: XGBoost, 3: NN

+`src/`
+* contains scripts for the data processing